akeneo/pim-api-docs/content/guides/erp-connection/step1-who-is-your-connector-for.md

 * A **connector UI or a configuration file to set up the connector** (PIM/ERP connection, mapping settings, filtering capabilities, …)

-* An access to the **connector logs** to have all detailed technical information to investigate errors.
+* An access to the **connector logs** to centralize all detailed technical information to investigate errors.